 - Introduce content vocabulary using a center or small group.
 Sometimes it can be difficult or impossible for parents to help.
 Using a small group or center to introduce the vocabulary in advance can be a great way to pre-teach unit vocabulary in the days before you begin.

 Below is an example of a center activity that can help students become familiar with the vocabulary while practicing language arts skills.
-While this particular activity doesn't focus on defining new vocabulary, it does help students who struggle to decode build word recognition.
+While this particular activity doesn't focus on defining new vocabulary, it does help students who struggle to decode and build word recognition.
 You can read more about how I built science vocabulary during centers here.

-It can also be helpful as students prepare for end of unit assessments.
+It can also be helpful as students prepare for end-of-unit assessments.